Advantages of using social media professionally

 Project description

 More than half a billion people worldwide use professional social online networks such as LinkedIn.
 The objective of this DFG-funded project is to learn more about the positive effects social networking use provides for knowledge workers.
-The project thus contributes to the practice fields knowledge work with digital media and internet use.

 Professional social online networks promise their members access to contacts and information and, as a result, increased job performance and career opportunities.
 Their pervasiveness shows that workers indeed expect benefits from using these networks.
 However, only few empirical studies have investigated the actual professional benefits of using professional social online networks for workers in the short and long term.